-When our bodies identify a stressful situation, the initial reaction is in the form of a fight or flight response.
+When a stressful situation is identified, our initial reaction is in the form of a fight or flight response.
 It’s human nature to have your hands start to sweat or your heart rate increase when faced with a difficult situation.

 While this can temporarily elevate your blood pressure and heart rate, this reaction is brief and fades quickly in most individuals.
-However, when you are unable to resolve the stressful situation quickly, you find yourself trapped in this state of reaction.
+However, when you are unable to resolve the stressful situation quickly, you find yourself trapped in this state of elevated response.

 Common physical symptoms caused by stress